-Your specialist career starts here with Melbourne Polytechnic's Certificate III in Sports Turf Management.
+Your specialist career starts here with our Certificate III in Sports Turf Management.
 Use your eye for excellence in the world of sports, and your interest in horticulture and facilities management to excel in your career of Sports Turf Management.
 Give yourself the opportunity to manage some of the biggest and best sporting grounds around the country and abroad.

 Global career opportunities in the sporting world